VieCut/VieCut/README.md

 ## `mincut`

 The main executable in our program is `mincut`.
-This executable can be used to compute the minimum cut of a given graph with different algorithms.
+The shared-memory parallel executable using OpenMP is `mincut_parallel` This executable can be used to compute the minimum cut of a given graph with different algorithms.
 We use the [METIS graph format](http://people.sc.fsu.edu/~jburkardt/data/metis_graph/metis_graph.html) for all graphs.
 Run any minimum cut algorithm using the following command